 - In this setup, any kind of content type which is missing override rules in Platform stack, eZ Publish will always fallback to the legacy kernel, looking for a legacy template.

 - Same goes for custom legacy modules, if URL's are not handled by Symfony or by url alias, fallback goes to legacy for handling the url.

-- Very low effort: Update to latest 5.4.x release in order to be able to use PHP 7.0 with a version of eZ Publish which has been made compatible with PHP7.
+- Update to latest 5.4.x release in order to be able to use PHP 7.0 with a version of eZ Publish which has been made compatible with PHP7.

-- Low-Some effort: Upgrade to eZ Platform v2, install the legacy bridge and continue to use legacy admin, get an eZ Publish legacy 2017/8.x release which supports PHP 7.1 100%, but for that you'll need to adapt your eZ Publish legacy PHP code a bit.
+- Or: Upgrade to eZ Platform v2, install the legacy bridge and continue to use legacy admin, get an eZ Publish legacy 2017/8.x release which supports PHP 7.1 and higher, but for that you'll need to adapt your eZ Publish legacy PHP code a bit.